Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Conclusion

 \section{Conclusion}

-This work extends statistical shape analysis for multiple objects by adopting a functional data analysis perspective.
-Similarly to the univariate case, the observed planar curve is viewed as a deformed version of an unobserved latent variable of interest: the shape.
-The novelty of our work lies in considering planar curves as multivariate, allowing the study of multiple objects simultaneously.
+This work extends statistical shape analysis to multiple objects by adopting a functional data analysis perspective.
+As in the univariate case, the observed multivariate planar curve is viewed as a deformed version of an unobserved latent variable of interest: its shape.
+The novelty of our work lies in treating the multiple contours as a single multivariate planar curve, which allows several objects to be studied jointly while preserving the geometric information they share.
 After defining a suitable and intuitive model in this setting, we introduce estimation procedures for the deformation and shape variables.
-In particular, the proposed procedure borrows concepts from the iterative closest point approach to estimate the reparametrization and rotation effects, leading to the ICF procedure.
-Once obtained, the shape variables are estimated through inverse transformations.
-In the final part of our work, we discuss the use of these variables in prediction models through projections onto the tangent space.
-The numerical experiments demonstrate the proficiency of our method in estimating the deformation parameters and recovering the shape across diverse scenarios.
-They also show that using multivariate shapes in a classification task improves precision compared to functional linear methods and univariate shape analysis–based procedures, particularly in realistic scenarios where images are not necessarily aligned.
-The proposed representation for multivariate planar curves is parsimonious, and we believe that the low computational cost and transparency of the proposed shape-based methods, compared to pixel-based approaches, make them appealing alternatives for image analysis when objects are well-identified.
+In particular, we extend the Iterative Closest Function (ICF) procedure of \cite{axe1} to jointly estimate the rotation and reparametrization effects of the multiple contours, from which the shapes are recovered through inverse transformations.
+We then describe how to summarize and analyze these shapes, through their Fréchet mean and a projection onto the associated tangent space, so that they can serve as predictors in functional classification models.
+The numerical experiments demonstrate the proficiency of our method in estimating the deformation parameters and recovering the shapes across diverse scenarios.
+In the cardiomegaly detection problem, they further show that classifying multivariate shapes improves accuracy over both a univariate shape analysis, which treats each contour separately, and a classical approach that feeds the raw, unaligned curves to the same classifiers, particularly in the setting where images are not pre-aligned.
+This advantage stems from modeling the contours jointly, which preserves the inter-component information that is discriminative for the task.
+The proposed representation for multivariate planar curves is moreover parsimonious, and we believe that the low computational cost and transparency of the proposed shape-based methods, compared to pixel-based approaches, make them appealing alternatives for image analysis when objects are well identified.
 Indeed, the availability of segmented images makes our approach readily applicable; however, the quality of current image segmentation models remains a limitation for analyzing shapes in more complex images.
 As image segmentation and contour detection constitute active research domains, future work should focus on the challenge of extracting multivariate planar curves directly from colored images.
 For this aim, we could rely on the rich literature within the computer vision community (see e.g., \cite{kass1988}, \cite{ibrahim2020}).
 Moreover, the underlying idea of this work, which defines an image solely through the objects' contours, can be limiting in many application cases.
 Indeed, in addition to shapes, colors in images are strongly informative in the classification task (see e.g., \citep{gowda2018colornet}, \cite{funt2018does}).
 Hence, investigating a fully functional approach to account for these variations is of interest.
 An intuitive idea is to shift the perspective from shapes to surfaces, where pixels represent a discrete sample over such surfaces.
 Future work should focus on keeping the procedure interpretable and the image representation as parsimonious as possible, to avoid requiring more computing resources than pixel-based methods.
 The resulting methods could then be used to fairly assess the advantages of using pixels versus shapes and colors as inputs in prediction problems.